Time-Intensity analysis in Excel

 Interpreting the results of a Time-Intensity analysis

-The parameter table is followed by a group of charts displaying the individual Time-Intensity curves shown below.
+The parameter table is followed by a group of charts displaying the individual Time-Intensity curves, shown below.
 Each curve is displayed on a single chart.
 It is important in a Time-Intensity analysis to visually control the individual TI curves.
-The user should use its field expertise to identifies potential recording issues.
+The user should use his field expertise to identify potential recording issues.

-The table that follows is the synthetic curve table.
-As shown just below, it gives the intensity and time coordinate of both synthetic curves, the one for the product A and the one for the product B.
+The chart that follows is the synthetic curve chart.
+As shown below, it gives the intensity and time coordinates of both synthetic curves, the one for product A and the one for product B.

 Was this article useful?